COVID-safe in-person visits

 - COVID-Safe procedures apply to all in-person visitors.

 - Legal and professional visitors must comply with the same entry requirements and local mitigations strategies regarding PPE, social distancing, box visits, vaccination and RAS testing as per CSNSW staff.

 - Bookings for these visits should be made via existing procedures.

 COVID-Safety measures – what you need to know

 What safety measures apply to visits?

-- Visits will run for a maximum of 30 minutes per visit to reduce the risk of transmission.
+- Visits will run for a maximum of 60 minutes and must be pre-booked.

 What happens if I ignore the safety measures?

 These measures are in place to protect you, your loved one and our staff.